safe-ride-AI/unsafe-passenger-detection/functionalReq.md

 ## FR3 — Violation Management
 The admin shall be able to **view** all overcrowded vehicle violations on the dashboard.

+## FR4 - Search Voilation
+The admin shall be able to **Search** all overcrowded vechicle voilations on the dashboard.

 ## FR4 — Violation Filtering
 The admin shall be able to **filter** recorded violations by:
 - Date/time range